hyperjuni/Neki-Language-Template/README.md

 ## Neki translation template

-This stand-alone mod for Starbound is a template for translating the Neki mod to other languages; it contains ready-to-use patches for all of the text elements of the Neki mod.
+This stand-alone mod for Starbound is a template for translating the Neki mod into other languages; it contains ready-to-use patches for all of the text elements that require translation.
 It can be installed as-is by placing into the 'mods' folder of the game; the patches will replace all of the text, adding a "(T)" before every line.

 To create a full localization using this template: